 - You can set the user password only when the supervisor password has been set. - If both the administrator and user passwords are set, you can enter any of them for starting up the system and/or entering BIOS Setup.
 However, the user password only allows you to view/change the settings of certain items. - A password setting is applied right after it is confirmed.
 To cancel a password, leave the password empty by pressing the Enter key. - Set Supervisor/User Password sets the supervisor/user password.
 You can set the supervisor/user password to be required for starting up the system and/or entering BIOS Setup. - Strong Password enables or disables strong password.
-When enabled, the password you set must contain at least one upper-case letter, one lower-case letter, and one digit.

-- Password Configuration sets the minimum password length.
+When enabled, the password you set must contain at least one upper-case letter, one lower-case letter, and one digit. - Password Configuration sets the minimum password length.
 Enter the number in the input field and select [Yes].
 The number should be between 4 and 64. - Password on Boot allows you to enable or disable the entering of password for booting up your system. - Secure Boot Configuration You can access this item only after setting the Supervisor Password.

 Secure Boot enables or disables Secure Boot.
 Secure Boot is a feature that helps prevent unauthorized firmware, operating systems, or UEFI drivers from running at boot time.

 Delete all Security Boot Keys deletes all secure boot variables.
+Restore Factory Defaults resets secure boot variables to manufacturing defaults.

+• Set X SSD 0 / SSD 1 User Password (where X is the interface, which can be PCIe or SATA depending on your model) sets the password for locking the SSD.
+After setting a password, the SSD can only be unlocked by the password no matter where it is installed.

+NOTE: The SSD 1 item appears only when your model has the second SSD.

-Restore Factory Defaults resets secure boot variables to manufacturing defaults. - Set PCIe SSD 0 User Password sets the password for locking the hard disk drive (SSD).
-After setting a password, the hard disk drive can only be unlocked by the password no matter where it is installed. - TPM Setup Menu sets various TPM parameters.
-Change TPM State allows you to select between No Operation and Clear. - Intel Trusted Execution Technology enables utilization of additional hardware capabilities provided by Intel® Trusted Execution Technology.
+- Security Freeze Lock enables or disables the "Security Freeze Lock" function.
+This function is only applicable to SATA drives in AHCI mode.
+It prevents attacks on the SATA drive by freezing the security state of the drive at POST and also when the system resumes from S3. - TPM Setup Menu Change TPM State allows you to select between No Operation and Clear. - Intel Trusted Execution Technology enables utilization of additional hardware capabilities provided by Intel® Trusted Execution Technology.